krathalan/firefox-complement/README.md

 ## Rulesets
 Rulesets are included for [Request Control](https://addons.mozilla.org/en-US/firefox/addon/requestcontrol/) and [uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/).

+### NOTICE: uMatrix Rules
+With the deprecation/archiving of uMatrix (https://github.com/gorhill/uMatrix), I have translated my uMatrix rule list into a uBlock Origin dynamic rules list that is much less granular.
+The uBlock Origin dynamic rules list blocks 3rd party scripts and frames by default and selectively reenables 3rd party scripts on a site-by-site basis, similar to the old uMatrix rules list.
+I will keep the uMatrix rules list in this repo for the time being.

 ## Filter Lists
 Additional filter lists for [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) are recommended below.